 “…there is no apparent appetite for manifesting the apocalypse above London.”

-This film feels like it doesn’t have a script, even though it has the wit and posturing to pretend otherwise.
+This film feels like it doesn’t have a script, even though it has the wit and posture to appear otherwise.
 What it has is two stories that don’t work.
 Ronan and Heffernan have some nice moments together, but I didn’t get much from either performance, and most of their adventures just felt like ‘busy work.’
 Paul Weller is really terrific.
 But the rest of the film is so grudgeful with real character that I began to suspect he was put there to trick me into liking something as reactionary as a well scrubbed cockney at a piano?

 Stephen Graham and Kathy Burke are startling as a couple of Fagin-like grotesques, but they are too little, too late.
 Also, it was frustrating to see them in the same scene.
 I’d hoped each actor would play their own episode.
 Instead, they come across as two parts of the same role, a kind of evil, East End Master-Blaster.
 Fun but limited.
 And their scenes, as written, weigh nothing at all within the story.